vickyli1015/Recipe_Steps_Prediction/README.md

 <!-- #region -->
-# Spice Up Your Models: Decoding Recipe Step Predictions
-Predicting the Number of Steps in a Recipe Using Models

 by Vicky Li: <yil164@ucsd.edu>

 Our exploratory data analysis on this dataset can be found [here](https://vickyli1015.github.io/Recipes-Rating-Analysis/).

-## Framing the Problem
+# Framing the Problem

-### Prediction problem of interest:
+## Prediction problem of interest:

 Predict the **number of steps in recipes** using features from the combined data frame containing recipes and ratings.